Matthew 28:19 “TEACH all nations” or “MAKE DISCIPLES of all nations”?

 Not only does the King James Bible say “TEACH all nations” but so also do the following Bible translations: Wycliffe 1395 - “Therfor go ye, and teche alle folkis”, Tyndale 1534 - “Go therfore and teache all nacions”, Coverdale’s Bibled 1535, the Great Bible 1540, the Bishops’ Bible 1568, the Douay-Rheims 1582, the Geneva Bible 1587 - “Go therefore, & teach all nations”, the Beza New Testament 1599, the Bill Bible 1671, Mace N.T.
 1729 "instruct all nations", Worsley Translation 1770, the Clarke N.T.
 1795, Webster’s translation 1833, the Morgan N.T.
 1848, the Hewett N.T.
 1850, The Revised New Testament 1862, the Dillard N.T.
 1885, the Clarke N.T.
 1913, the KJV 21st Century Version 1994, Third Millennium Bible 1998 and the Jubilee Bible 2010 -”TEACH all nations”.

 Other English Bibles that correctly have "TEACH all nations" instead of "disciple all nations" are The Word of Yah 1993, God's First Truth 1999, The Last Days Bible 1999, The Tomson New Testament 2002 - TEACH all nations", The Evidence Bible 2003, The Resurrection Life N.T.
-2005, Bond Slave Version 2009, Faithful New Testament 2009, Hebraic Transliteration Scripture 2010, Conservative Bible 2011 - "TEACHING them to keep absolutely everything that I commanded you.", The Work of God's Children Illustrated Bible 2011 and The Aramaic New Testament 2011 - "Go therefore TEACH all the nations"
+2005, Bond Slave Version 2009, Faithful New Testament 2009, Hebraic Transliteration Scripture 2010, Conservative Bible 2011 - "TEACHING them to keep absolutely everything that I commanded you.", The Work of God's Children Illustrated Bible 2011, The Aramaic New Testament 2011 - "Go therefore TEACH all the nations" and The New Matthew Bible 2016.

 The Koster Scriptures 1998 has - "Therefore go and make TAUGHT ONES of all the nations"